Elite Women's College · Seven Sisters

 Ready to improve your essay?

-Score your Barnard essay now.
+Score your Barnard essay when we launch.

 All five dimensions evaluated.

 The view-difference test.
 The challenge dimension.
 The mindset specificity check.
 Calibrated to Barnard's unique imagined-conversation prompt.
+Launching early August 2026 — join the waitlist for 25% off.